SaiBiswas/Sentiment-Analysis/README.md

 2. SVM (Support Vector Machines) giving a F1 score of 70% on the test data.
 3. XG Boost Classification giving a F1 score of 72.2% on the test data.
 4. Logistic Regression giving a F1 score of 68.97% on the test data.
+5  Decision Tree algorithm giving an F1 score of 70.1 % on test data.

-We will select the Random Forest Model as it has the highest F1 score on unseen data
+So, amongst all the algos, We will select the Random Forest Model as it has the highest F1 score on unseen data.